CorporateFounder/unitedStates_final/documentationEng/voting-in-networkEng.md

 There you must enter the sender's address, legal address and position which always begins with LIBER.
-The amount you want to give to the miner and press the button. ***Submit vote*** But everywhere one of two types of voting is used, depending on whether what you vote for ONE_VOTE or VOTE_STOCK.
+The amount you want to give to the miner and press the button. ***Submit vote*** But everywhere one of two types of voting is used, depending on whether what you vote for ONE_VOTE or VOTE_STOCK VOTE_FRACTION.

 Law addresses can be taken from http://localhost:8082/current-laws or http://localhost:8082/all-laws